Funding & Scholarship

 ISU is a place where students and faculty from all backgrounds are welcomed; where diversity of culture, philosophy, lifestyle, training and opinion are honored and nurtured.

-Although the ISU programs are not accredited, the International Space University is recognized by the French Ministry of Education.
+The International Space University has been recognized by the French Ministry of Education.
 The official accreditation documents are available upon request.

 The SSP changes location every year and takes place in a different country.

-The MSS takes place at ISU central Campus, in Illkirch-Graffenstaden, France.
+The MSS always takes place at the ISU central Campus in Strasbourg, France.

 We do not have any age restriction since we consider it is essential to share different experiences to create an interaction within a group of students.

 Applying to ISU is an online process available at: www.isunet.edu.
 You have to click on “Apply online”.
 Once you have entered the information requested in the form, you will receive an e-mail to confirm that you opened an application.
 Once you have validated the confirmation, you will then be able to log on your application to fill it in.